So, why do I switch pitch?

 What I have learned

-I have learned a tremendous amount of information from 10 years of ambidextrous pitching:
+I have gathered a tremendous amount of information from 10 years of ambidextrous pitching:

 If the coach tracks individual game batter splits combined with how fatigued each arm, this is ideal.